5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_UsingCAMARAAPIs.md

   </tr>
 </table>

+{: .warning }
+There are some limitations as the information on the name of the QoS profile need to be known beforehand.
+It is understood that the name of the profiles would be communicated by the network operator via the Network API Platform.

 <table>
   <tr>
     <td markdown="span" align="left"><b>Identification of a service area and/or time/duration<b/></td>
   </tr>
   <tr>
-    <td markdown="span" align="left">In general the available profiles are listed for the network, not for a specific location or time/duration.</td>
+    <td markdown="span" align="left">In general the available profiles are listed for the network, not for a specific location or time/duration.
+It is only when booking the resources for the specific area and duration when information about the success will be available.</td>
   </tr>
 </table>

+{: .warning }
+There are some limitations as the information on the availability of QoS is only available at booking time and not beforehand.
+The **Connectivity Insights APIs** are also not practical as they can only be invoked at the given location.
+Potential remedy: Create/Adapt an API so that information on the QoS profile availability for a given location can be retrieved.

 With the information in the previous step, it should be possible to book QoS (to reserve network resources) for a given application or device for the intended service area and/or time/duration.
 This step requires:
   * Mechanism to create a booking linking a profile to a service area and time/duration.
-  * The previous mechanism including information about the application server and/or device.
+  * The previous mechanism including already information about the application server and/or device.

 <table>
   <tr>